matthewlawrenceklein/runoff/README.md

         - choose __No__ when asked to overwrite the existing `index.html`
     - follow the additional steps to optionally configure [github actions](https://github.com/features/actions)
     - run `firebase deploy` to deploy your hosted photostream

+## development roadmap
+current future plans, in tentative order of priority, include:
+- migrating the backend to [supabase](https://supabase.io/), the open-source firebase alternative
+- creating a global styling object to easily set style elements like font or color-theme
+- more in-depth documentation of github actions configuration
+- refactor codebase with the aim of reducing bundle size.

+## contributing (yes plz)
+- please see contributing guidelines [here](https://github.com/matthewlawrenceklein/runoff#contributing)